Short-Term Rehab & Weekend or 5- to 10-Day Detox

 The most effective type of drug and alcohol rehab is tailored to meet a patient’s individual needs.1 Short-term rehab may involve one or more of the following levels of care:1,2

 • Medial Detox.
 The goal of hospital-based detox is to eliminate drugs and/or alcohol from the body in the safest and most effective manner for the patient.
 Detox is not formally considered treatment, as treatment works to identify the underlying triggers and behaviors associated with the substance use disorder and find ways to provide appropriate and adaptable coping strategies to help with future urges and cravings.
-However, detox is a necessary step before the formal treatment process begins.
+However, detox is often a necessary step before the formal treatment process begins.

 • Inpatient/residential rehab.
 This live-in form of treatment provides intensive, structured treatment in a sober recovery setting.